parlough/site-www/src/guides/language/sound-problems.md

 [Dart's type system](/language/type-system),
 and see [these other resources](/language/type-system#other-resources).

-:::info
+:::note Help us improve this page!
-**Help us improve this page!** If you encounter a warning or error that isn't listed here, please file an issue by clicking the **bug icon** at the top right.
+If you encounter a warning or error that isn't listed here, please file an issue by clicking the **bug icon** at the top right.
 Include the **warning or error message** and, if possible, the code for both a small reproducible case and its correct equivalent.